 As the Pelicans fall to 10-11 they look to bounce back Wednesday November 28 as they will face the Washington Wizards.
 For Pelicans to stop this losing streak they will need to play better on defense as they gave up way too many open shots against the Celtics.
 As the Celtics rise to 11-10 they look forward to their next match up against the Cleveland Cavaliers.

-Story By Phillip Petty III, sophomore at St. Augustine High School.
-Photos by Christopher Taylor, sophomore at SJBP STEM Magnet High School Program.
-Sunday, the (12-2) New Orleans Saints hosted the (8-5-1) Pittsburgh Steelers in […]
+Story by Phillip Petty III, sophomore at St. Augustine High School; photos by Chris Taylor, sophomore at East St. John the Baptist STEM Magnet High School; mentored by Rob Noelke.
+Friday night inside the Smoothie […]